kevinfarrugia/code-splitting-demo/readme.md

 import styles from "./style.scss";
 ```

 As it is the only file which references this stylesheet, then it will be chunked.
-Additionally, **Page1** is the only module which imports the [**Glider**](https://github.com/kevinfarrugia/code-splitting-demo/blob/master/src/js/components/glider/index.jsx) component, which imports another two stylesheets and has a dependency on the third-party [glider-js](https://github.com/NickPiscitelli/Glider.js).
+Additionally, **Page1** is the only module which imports the [**Glider**](https://github.com/kevinfarrugia/code-splitting-demo/blob/master/src/js/components/glider/index.jsx) component; which in turn imports another two stylesheets and also has a dependency on the third-party [glider-js](https://github.com/NickPiscitelli/Glider.js).

 **src/js/components/glider/index.jsx**